ROCm/rocSPARSE/docs/how-to/contribute.rst

 The ``docs/`` directory contains all of the documentation files.

 The ``scripts/`` directory contains potentially useful python and shell scripts for downloading test matrices (see ``scripts/performance/matrices/``) as well as plotting tools.
-See `rocSPARSE documentation <https://rocm.docs.amd.com/projects/rocSPARSE/en/latest/design.html>`_ for more details.
+See :doc:`rocSPARSE documentation <rocsparse:how-to/design>` for more details.

-Coding Style
+Coding style
 ============

 In general, follow the style of the surrounding code.
 C and C++ code is formatted using ``clang-format``.
 Use the clang-format version installed with ROCm (found in the ``/opt/rocm/llvm/bin`` directory).
-Please do not use your system's built-in ``clang-format``, as this is a different version that may result in incorrect results.
+Do not use your system's built-in ``clang-format``, as this is a different version that may result in incorrect results.

 To format a file, use: